-APPENDICES TABLES Table 1.
-General features of senior secondary courses and programs1 Table 2.
-Criteria for permission to enrol in a WACE Language course8 Table 3.
-Materials required for a documentation review Table 4.
-Additional materials required for a grading review50 Table 5.
-Combined mark weightings for Year 12 ATAR courses with a practical examination $\dots 53$ Table 6.
-VET credit transfer and unit equivalence Table 7.
-VET industry specific course unit credit71 Table 8.
-WACE List A and List B subjects for breadth of study 103 Table 9.
-Student enrolment and recognition of achievement for students in Year 8, Year 9 and Year 10 Table 10.
-Calculating points for the achievement of Certificates of Merit and Certificates of Distinction Table 11.
-ATAR, General and Foundation course offerings for 2020 Table 12.
-VET Industry Specific course offerings for 2020 Table 13.
-Interstate Language course offerings for 2020 Table 14.
-Preliminary course offerings for 2020 Table 15.
-Study options for WACE 2020 Table 16.
-Study options for WACE 2021 FIGURES Figure 1.
-Completion requirements for ATAR, General and Foundation courses Figure 2.
-Moderation process Figure 3.
-The Authority's post-examination process Figure 4.
-Sample Western Australian Statement of Student Achievement97 Figure 5.
-Sample ATAR Course Report
+Table 1.
+General features of senior secondary courses and programs 1 Table 2.
+Criteria for permission to enrol in a WACE Language course 8 Table 3.
+Materials required for a documentation review 48 Table 4.
+Additional materials required for a grading review 50 Table 5.
+Combined mark weightings for Year 12 ATAR courses with a practical examination 53 Table 6.
+VET credit transfer and unit equivalence 69 Table 7.
+VET industry specific course unit credit 70 Table 8.
+WACE List A and List B subjects for breadth of study 102 Table 9.
+Student enrolment and recognition of achievement for students in Year 8, Year 9 and Year 10 107 Table 10.
+Calculating points for the achievement of Certificates of Merit and Certificates of : Distinction 118 Table 11.
+ATAR, General and Foundation course offerings for 2021 131 Table 12.
+VET Industry Specific course offerings for 2021 136 Table 13.
+Interstate Language course offerings for 2021 138 Table 14.
+Preliminary course offerings for 2021 140 Table 15.
+Study options for WACE 2021 141